 Since 1997, the U.S. Department of Energy’s (DOE) Carbon Storage Program has significantly advanced the carbon capture, utilization, and storage (CCUS) knowledge base and the development and validation of CCUS technologies through a diverse portfolio of applied research projects, including:

 Research conducted in-house through the National Energy Technology Laboratory’s (NETL) Research and Innovation Center (RIC).

 The program has evolved over the years to focus primarily on carbon storage with carbon capture and utilization split off into separate programs.
 In 2022, the storage program expanded to include carbon transport, thus creating the Carbon Transport and Storage Program.
 The goal of the program is to develop a carbon transport and storage industry at the scale necessary to decarbonize the economy.
 Critical components that will help catalyze the growth of carbon capture and storage deployment at-scale include:

 Strategies to develop the infrastructure for reliable carbon storage

-Research, design, and development (RD&D) to improve performance
+Research, development, and demonstration (RD&D) to improve performance

 Educational partnerships to grow the workforce